Ivan Goncharov

-Goncharov was born in Simbirsk into the family of a wealthy merchant; as a reward for his grandfather's military service, they were elevated to gentry status.
+Goncharov was born in Simbirsk into the family of a wealthy merchant; as a reward for his grandfather's military service, they were elevated to Russian nobility status.
 He was educated at a boarding school, then the Moscow College of Commerce, and finally at Moscow State University.
 After graduating, he served for a short time in the office of the Governor of Simbirsk, before moving to Saint Petersburg where he worked as government translator and private tutor, while publishing poetry and fiction in private almanacs.
-Goncharov's first novel, A Common Story, was published in Sovremennik in 1847.
+Goncharov's first novel, The Same Old Story, was published in Sovremennik in 1847.

 Goncharov's second and best-known novel, Oblomov, was published in 1859 in Otechestvennye zapiski.
 His third and final novel, The Precipice, was published in Vestnik Evropy in 1869.
 He also worked as a literary and theatre critic.
 Towards the end of his life Goncharov wrote a memoir called An Uncommon Story, in which he accused his literary rivals, first and foremost Ivan Turgenev, of having plagiarized his works and prevented him from achieving European fame.
 The memoir was published in 1924.
 Fyodor Dostoevsky, among others, considered Goncharov an author of high stature.
 Anton Chekhov is quoted as stating that Goncharov was "...ten heads above me in talent."

 Biography

 Early life

-Ivan Goncharov was born in Simbirsk (now Ulyanovsk).
-His father Alexander Ivanovich Goncharov was a wealthy grain merchant and a state official who served several terms as mayor of Simbirsk.
+Goncharov was born on 6 June 1812 (O.S.) in Simbirsk (now Ulyanovsk).
+His father, Aleksander Ivanovich Goncharov, was a wealthy grain merchant and a state official who served several terms as mayor of Simbirsk.
 The family's big stone manor in the town center occupied a large area and had all the characteristics of a rural manor, with huge barns (packed with wheat and flour) and numerous stables.
 Alexander Ivanovich died when Ivan was seven years old.
 He was educated first by his mother, Avdotya Matveevna, and then his godfather Nikolay Nikolayevich Tregubov, a nobleman and a former Russian Navy officer.

 Tregubov, a man of liberal views and a secret Masonic lodge member, who knew some of the Decembrists personally, and who was one of the most popular men amongst the Simbirsk intelligentsia, was a major early influence upon Goncharov, who particularly enjoyed his seafaring stories.
 With Tregubov around, Goncharov's mother could focus on domestic affairs.
 "His servants, cabmen, the whole household merged with ours; it was a single family.
 All the practical issues were now mother's, and she proved to be an excellent housewife; all the official duties were his," Ivan Goncharov remembered.